bhdouglass/falcon/README.md

-# Falcon App/Scope Launcher
+# Falcon Scope

-An alternative Ubuntu Touch app & scope launcher
+An alternative Ubuntu Touch app & scope launcher.

+Get it in the [OpenStore](https://open.uappexplorer.com/app/falcon.bhdouglass).

 ## What's with the name?